willwade/envloader/README.md

 ---

 Note: To use the GitHub releases, you'll need to set up a `GITHUB_TOKEN` with appropriate permissions if you're downloading from private repositories.

-## Windows PowerShell
-After installation, you can use the `envloader.ps1` command to load environment variables from any directory.
-You may need to restart your terminal for the PATH changes to take effect.